hmazhar/hamelot.io/posts/opencl_performance.md

 ~~~

 ###Version 1.1
 Switch up the way the memory is layed out.
+Rather than indexing by the contact number for each constraint, transpose the data.
+This does mean that that when storing the data the order needs to be changed.

 ~~~
 __kernel void KERNEL_1_0(